yugabyte/yugabyte-db/docs/content/preview/explore/query-1-performance/pg-stat-progress-copy.md

 type: docs
 ---

-Yugabyte supports the PostgreSQL `pg_stat_progress_copy` view to report the progress of the COPY command execution.
-Whenever COPY is running, the `pg_stat_progress_copy` view will contain one row for each backend that is currently running a COPY command.
+YugabyteDB supports the PostgreSQL `pg_stat_progress_copy` view to report the progress of the COPY command execution.
+Whenever COPY is running, the `pg_stat_progress_copy` view contains one row for each backend that is currently running a COPY command.

 The following table includes the columns and their description: